rajatsharma305/pure-heroin/readme.md

 _Now we're in the ring and we are coming for blood._

-Web/rajatsharma Static Site Generator made with Hakyll, a Haskell based Static Site Generator
+Web/rajatsharma Generator made with Hakyll, a Haskell based Static Site Generator

 ### Install Haskell